ammarhakim/gkyl-doc/source/wsl/install.rst

   export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0

 While this is an official recommendation, it might not work in some configurations.
-An alternative is bellow.
+An alternative is below.

 .. code-block:: bash